The Voice Teens (Philippine TV series): Development

 The Blind auditions began filming four days in March 2017 at Studio 10 of ABS-CBN Broadcasting Center.
 The Voice Teens will fill the age gap of the two earlier versions of The Voice franchise, wherein the age requirement was limited from ages 15 to 17.
 Auditions were announced earlier in 2016 and were held in various key cities within the Philippines.

 The Philippines is the second country in the world to adapt The Voice Teens franchise after its success in Colombia.

 Coaches and hosts

+Coaches

 On January 25, 2017, Lea Salonga first confirmed that she would be returning as a coach for the teen edition's first season, along with Bamboo Mañalac and Sharon Cuneta.
 This was the sixth time that Salonga teamed up with Mañalac and the second time with Cuneta.
 Salonga's announcement sparked speculation as to whether the fourth coach would be Sarah Geronimo, who was with Salonga and Mañalac in the adults' and kids' version.
 Geronimo would go on to return to be a coach after taking a break in the third kids season.

 The second season saw a change in the roster of coaches.
 Cuneta exited the panel; she was replaced with apl.de.ap, who last appeared in the second regular season.

+It was announced on February 10, 2024, that Bamboo Mañalac will be the only coach returning from the previous season, while KZ Tandingan and Martin Nievera, coaches of the fifth season of The Voice Kids will join to the panel, replacing Lea Salonga, Sarah Geronimo and apl.de.ap.
+This is the first teens season to only have three coaches and the first one to have only one female coach.
+With Salonga and Geronimo departing as coaches, Bamboo Mañalac serves as the last remaining coach from the inaugural season.